You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 WHY?
 I love using houses or barns in speech therapy for toddlers.
 They are inherently a relevant, meaningful "category" for learning vocabulary.
 Also, teaching basic story grammar is easy!

 HOW?
 Find people and/or animals to go in your structure (categories).
 Find "real" and "silly" ones.
-Introduce the idea of setting (place), characters (people), and plot as you create imaginative stories.
+Introduce the idea of a story setting (place), characters (people), and plot as you create imaginative stories.

-Active Toys: These are toys that get our children up and moving.
+Active Toys: These are toys that get children up and moving.

 HOW?
 Talk about what you are doing as you are doing it.
 For example, as you bounce on a ball, say "bounce."
 Add descriptive language such as high" or "fast."